-1- this table provides a list of equivalent pneumatic controllers.
-If a controller is listed in the equivalents

-- 2 Controllers that do not have a coefficient should use the mean bleed rate instead of the bleed rate equation - 3 All data in Table 350-6 from Final Report For Determining Bleed Rates for Pneumatic Devices in British Columbia.
+- 1- this table provides a list of equivalent pneumatic controllers.
+If a controller is listed in the equivalents column, then the emission factor or coefficient(s) for the equivalent manufacturer and model provided shall be used - 2 Controllers that do not have a coefficient should use the mean bleed rate instead of the bleed rate equation - 3 All data (excluding low bleed devices) in Table 350-6 from Final Report For Determining Bleed Rates for Pneumatic Devices in British Columbia.
 The Prasino Group.
 December 2013.